-T he car makes a voice call to an emergency call centre.
-It also sends information such as its location and status. he emergency call centre tries to communicate with the people in the car to find out what kind of help you need. (i) Tip If you leave the call view during the voice call, you can always press the phone widget to return to the call view again.
+The car makes a voice call to an emergency call centre.
+It also sends information such as its location and sta The emergency call centre tries to communicate with the people in the car to find out what kind of help you (i) Tip If you leave the call view during the voice call, you can always press the phone widget to return to the call vi again.
 You can also end the voice call in the call view.
-If the v oice call fails, the emergency call centre has the ability to respond based on information sent by the car. i If ye Note ou press the SOS button for too long, you will restart the system. ^[1] Avai ilability may vary between regions.
+If the voice call fails, the emergency call centre has the ability to respond based on information sent by the car. (i) Note If you press the SOS button for too long, you will restart the system.
+[1] Availability may vary between regions.